jcoreNL/spring-4.3-exam-notes/README.md

 - `SERIALIZABLE`: Does not allow dirty reads and non-repeatable reads.
 Also prevents phantom reads.

 ### What is the difference between `@EnableTransactionManagement` and `<tx:annotation-driven>`?
+Both  @EnableTransactionManagement and `<tx:annotation-driven/>` are responsible for registering the necessary Spring components that power annotation-driven transaction management.
+Both have the attribute transactionManager / transaction-manager="".
+The difference is that, if the attribute is not explicitly set, `<tx:annotation-driven/>` is hard-wired to look for a bean _named_ "transactionManager" by default, while the @EnableTransactionManagement is will fall back to a _by-type_ lookup for any PlatformTransactionManager bean in the container.

 ### How does the JdbcTemplate support generic queries?
 How does it return objects and lists/maps of objects?